 Delinquent account information is reported to the following credit bureaus:

-FedDebt will refer delinquent debts to private collection agencies for collection assistance.
-The private collection agencies that provide collection assistance to the DFAS and other federal agencies are:
+The private collection agencies that provide collection assistance to DFAS and other federal agencies include:

 Administrative offset is authorized from payment due to an individual from: